DrinkinTea22/teahudv2/README.md

 ## customizations

-You shall drop what you want in the hud in the following path:
+You shall drop what you want in the hud on the following path:

 ```
 tf